voorhoede/nuxt-preview-mode-module/README.md

 * 🎛️ Provides programmatic way to enter() and exit() preview mode
 * 🍫 Provides <PreviewModeBar> component to display and control preview mode

+## Maintenance

+This module is developed by [De Voorhoede](https://www.voorhoede.nl).
+We will continue to maintain this module as long as we use this in our projects.
+Feel free to use and fork this module.
+We will only handle issues or accept pull requests if they aid our projects.

 ## Development

 1. Clone this repository